-In 2023, Germany had approximately 2.9 million university students, with 58.2% attending public universities.
-Universities of applied sciences accounted for 37.5%, while the remaining 4.3% were enrolled in theological, pedagogical, and art universities (CHE Hochschuldaten, 2024).
-While all types of universities can apply for funds from the Professorinnenprogramm, this analysis focuses exclusively on Germany's 83 public universities, as listed in Appendix Table A.1, excluding universities of applied sciences, which offer practical, career-focused education.
+In 2023, approximately 2.9 million students were enrolled in institutions of higher education in Germany.
+Of these, 50% attended public universities, 37.5% were enrolled at universities of applied sciences, and 8.2% at private universities.
+The remaining 4.3% studied at specialized institutions such as universities of public administration, art and music colleges, teacher training colleges, and theological colleges (CHE Hochschuldaten, 2024).
+While all types of institutions of higher education can apply for funds from the Professorinnenprogramm, this analysis focuses exclusively on Germany's 83 public universities, as listed in Appendix Table A.1.
+Other institutions, such as teacher training colleges and universities of applied sciences, are excluded, as they primarily offer practice-oriented, career-focused education.

-German public universities are autonomous entities under state oversight, with most state constitutions granting them the right to self-administer within the framework of the respective State Higher Education Act (Landeshochschulgesetz).
-This autonomy leads to substantial variation in legal structures across universities.
+Public universities are autonomous entities under state oversight, with most state constitutions granting them the right to self-administer within the framework of the respective State Higher Education Act (Landeshochschulgesetz).
+This autonomy leads to substantial variation in legal rules and regulations across institutions.
 The following overview outlines the most common practices.